tk3369/ContextTracking.jl/README.md

-# ContextTools.jl
+# ContextLib.jl

-ContextTools is used to keep track of execution context at run time.
+ContextLib is used to keep track of execution context at run time.
 Rather than passing a context object around, it keeps the context in a global variable and provides access via a single function - `context`.

 The easiest way to add data to a Context object is to use the `@memo` macro for an assignment statement.
 Alternatively, you can just `push!` a key-value pair as Context is backed by a Dict store by default.
 To keep track of the context during run time, annotate functions with `@ctx` macro.